Tharunisritech/Tharunisritech/README.md

  * Web Technologies: HTML, CSS
  * Fundamental Concepts: Data Structures and Algorithms (DSA)
- * Specialization: CSE AIML (Artificial Intelligence/Machine Learning Focus) Would you like me to write a brief description for your Gamified Learning Platform project next?
+ * Specialization: CSE AIML (Artificial Intelligence/Machine Learning Focus)